-Kenda Tire partners with Cleveland Indians Cleveland, OH –Building off of strong brand partnerships with the Cleveland Cavaliers and the Columbus Blue Jackets, Kenda Continues to expand their sports marketing efforts.
+Kenda Tire sponsors Cleveland Indians Cleveland, OH –Building off of strong brand partnerships with the Cleveland Cavaliers and the Columbus Blue Jackets, Kenda Continues to expand their sports marketing efforts.
 The Cleveland Indians and Kenda Tires have announced a corporate partnership and Kenda Tires will be an Official Partner of the Cleveland Indians through the end of the 2017 season.

 KeyBank partners with Cleveland Indians The Indians in collaboration with Cleveland Clinic present the Let's Move It!
 Frozen Mile ice skating promenade as well as promotional signage opportunities throughout the Indians Snow Days event.
 The collaboration will mark the return of Cleveland Clinic's "Let's Move It!
 Mondays" health and wellness campaign to Progressive Field.